Oh my castles in the wind

 how much to me have you crumbled!

-Sá de Miranda, Poesia e Teatro, translation Rita Faria.
+Sá de Miranda, Poesia e Teatro.
 Lisboa: Biblioteca Ulisseia de Autores Portugueses, s/d.
+Translation for this website Rita Faria.

 This poem should not have been forgotten (and it probably wasn’t) because it cruelly describes the confrontation between what we are and what we would like to be.
 What we would like to be is the “castles in the wind”; what we are is the “poor understanding”, and the castles dissolved.
 This is therefore a cruel poem.